Clinical Services

 Teletherapy

-If you are involved in a custody case, I look for what is in the best interest of the child/children.
-I utilize a wide variety of measures that will measure strengths and weaknesses for both parents to end the conflict.
+You may be required to complete an evaluation.
+I utilize a wide variety of measures that will measure the strengths and weaknesses of both parents to end the conflict.
 I do not make decisions on any custody, but can provide the psychological/scientific data for the parents’ needs to solve problems.
 These evaluations also can be instrumental in determining treatment needs for a parent, and possibly the child/children.
 I strive to gather the most updated information with ongoing training and education.

 This form of assessment is mainly used to identify specific personal characteristics that you may wish to change in treatment or to find the problems or strengths that can help you progress.
 These assessments may be combined with Intellectual/Cognitive assessments for a complete overview of your overall psychological functioning for diagnostic purposes.